diozaka/pECA/README.md

 * Please cite our paper if you use or modify our code for your own work.

 ## Requirements and Usage
-* TODO
+Please refer to the Jupyter notebooks for a complete list of requirements and a demo.

 ## License

-The code is released under the MIT license.
+The source codes are released under the MIT license.
+The data in `twitter-volume.csv` was obtained via the ForSight platform from Crimson Hexagon ([Brandwatch](https://www.brandwatch.com/)).